*WARNING*: MAJOR SPOILERS AHEAD. If you DO NOT want to be spoiled, please DO NOT read. You have been warned.

 While that was going on, Professor Yang was briefing Yang Qian and Lei Gong about the autopsy.
 He was talking about the situation with the suicide and all.
 He said it wasn’t just some impulse action, but the seed had been planted for a long period of time.
 Whatever it was, they weren’t sure of the victim’s suicide.
 Yet Professor Yang pointed out that it was important that communications were clear toward one another.
 He sort of got into the territory with Lei Gong and Yang Qian so they were staring awkwardly all around.

 Back to Jing Ling, Xiao Gao, and Xiao Xiang at the computer stations.
-Xiao Gao was finally finished with retrieving the data from the computer and other stuffs.
+Xiao Gao was finally finished with retrieving the data from the computer and other stuff.
 As he was briefing them though, he found out something else that was so strange he had to stop and figure it out.
-Of course both Jing Ling and Xiao Xiang didn’t know what he was talking about.
+Of course, both Jing Ling and Xiao Xiang didn’t know what he was talking about.

 Yang Qian finally located Lin Yi Ting so she could come in and see for herself.
 Lin Yi Ting confirmed that the victim was indeed Liao Wen Ding and that something finally happened to him.
 When Yang Qian asked, she whipped out her cell phone and showed Yang Qian the same clip that Xiao Gao had retrieved from Liao Wen Ding’s cell phone previously.
 She said that she initially thought that Liao Wen Ding was paranoid when he told her that it seemed like he was always being watched.
 They still had no idea that they were still being watched and monitored by an unknown person behind the screen.